johndun/llmpipe/USAGE.md

                 {"type": "max_chars", "value": 500},  # Deterministic
                 {
                     "type": "llm",
-                    "value": "Has a clear beginning, middle, and end", "use_cot": True
+                    "value": "Has a clear beginning, middle, and end" }
-                }
             ]
         )